labrador-kennel/core/docs/plugins/README.md

 - Add listeners to AsyncEvent\Emitter so that your code can respond to emitted events
 - Perform some bootstrap function when Labrador first starts up
 - Depend on some other Plugin to be loaded so that you have access to their services
+- ...whatever else you might need a Plugin to do! (see below for more details)

-Each one of these responsibilities is defined by its own interface; you implement an object that defines one or more of these interfaces and then register that Plugin with the Engine running your Application.
+Each one of the Labrador provided responsibilities is defined by its own interface; you implement an object that defines one or more of these interfaces and then register that Plugin with the Engine running your Application.